alexmacarthur/macarthur-me-gatsby/src/posts/2020-07-15-dont-feel-bad-about-using-xmlhttprequest.md

 ### 1. We should lean into writing modern JavaScript!

 Agreed, but not if that means doing so _for the sake of_ writing modern JavaScript.
-If "modern" code introduces complexity and costs that could've otherwise been avoided, and if the alternative isn't _that_ much work, there's no shame in going old-school.
-There's a balance that needs to be found with every project, and more often than not, the "new" might have the best case.
-But more classic solutions shouldn't be immediately dismissed _exclusively_ because there's a flashier (or just easier) option out there.
+If "modern" code introduces complexity and costs that could be avoided without a significant amount of effort, there's no shame in going old-school.
+There's a balance that needs to be found with every project, and more often than not, the "new" might have the best case (in fact, most of the time, I'd just go with `fetch`).
+But more classic solutions shouldn't be immediately dismissed _exclusively_ because there's a flashier option out there.
+"It's 2020, use `fetch` already!" is a weak argument to me.

 ### 2. Isn't XMLHttpRequest deprecated?